charliespy/US-Power-Outages-Analysis/README.md

 ```
 <p style="text-align:center"><iframe src="assets/hypothesis_1.html" width=800 height=600 frameBorder=0></iframe></p>

-The P-value for the testing is roughly 0.65, which means that at significant level of 0.05, we fail to reject the null hypothesis.
+The P-value for this test is approximately 0.65, indicating that at a significance level of 0.05, we fail to reject the null hypothesis.

-In real-life terms, this result suggests that the reason for the outage ('severe weather' or 'intentional attack') may not be a strong predictor of the severity of the outage.
-Other factors or a combination of factors might contribute to the observed severity levels.
+In practical terms, this result suggests that the cause of the outage ('severe weather' or 'intentional attack') may not strongly predict the severity of the outage.
+Other factors or a combination of factors likely contribute to the observed severity levels.

-The comparable damage levels caused by 'intentional attack' and 'severe weather' may be due to resilient infrastructure, proactive maintenance, and swift response protocols in the power system.
-Investments in technology, regional climate considerations, and adherence to regulatory standards further contribute to minimizing outage severity.
-Data aggregation into broad categories may conceal nuanced variations, emphasizing the importance of a detailed analysis for a comprehensive understanding of the observed similarities.
+Comparable damage levels caused by 'intentional attack' and 'severe weather' could result from resilient infrastructure, proactive maintenance, and efficient response protocols in the power system.
+Investments in technology, regional climate considerations, and compliance with regulatory standards further mitigate outage severity.
+Data aggregation into broad categories may obscure nuanced variations, highlighting the importance of detailed analyses for a comprehensive understanding of the observed similarities.

-We then repeated the same procedures, but changed the severeness indicator variables to `OUTAGE.DURATION`.
-Similar to `DEMAND.LOSS.MW`, we also rejected the null hypothesis.
-The summarized statistics are given below:
+We then repeated the same procedures but replaced the severity indicator variable with `OUTAGE.DURATION`.
+Similar to `DEMAND.LOSS.MW`, we rejected the null hypothesis.
+The summarized statistics are presented below:

 ```python
 P-value: 0.0